vibhhav/AI-Interview-Coach/README.md

 # 🎓 Interview Preparation Coach

 ## 📝 Overview
-The **Interview Preparation Coach** is a multi-agent AI-powered platform built using Streamlit and Groq's LLaMA-based models.
+The **Interview Preparation Coach** is a multi-agent AI-powered platform built using AutoGen and Groq's LLaMA-based models.
 It provides structured learning, interview questions, MCQs, and feedback to help users enhance their knowledge and practice for technical interviews.

 ## 🚀 Features
 - **Lesson Generator:** Creates structured learning modules on any given topic.